thecloudxpert/emea-uk-aria-auto-exp-day/module-3/m3-full-lab-guide-no-img.md

 We are now ready to deploy our Cloud Template!

 17. Click the **DEPLOY** button.
-18. At the Deploy <Cloud Template name> dialog, type a Deployment Name, select Current Draft for the Cloud Template Version.
+18. At the Deploy "Cloud Template name" dialog, type a Deployment Name, select Current Draft for the Cloud Template Version.
 19. Click Deploy to start the deployment.

 You are taken to the Deployments Screen where you can monitor the status of your deployment.
 You can also click on the name of the deployment to see more detailed information such as the topology and deployment history.

 Feel free to explore this deployment and the information about the deployment.
 If you click on the Machine, you should see in the properties window that an AWS EC2 Virtual Machine has been deployed.
 (Or Azure VM if you decided to use env:azure as the contraint)

 When you are done exploring continue with the next step.

 20. From the Deployment Screen, click Close to return to the Deployment List screen.